Display screen equipment (DSE)

 - report any defects in work equipment to your manager

-Working safely with display screen equipment (DSE)
+Working safely with display screen equipment

 You should take a break from your screen and keyboard at least every hour.
 No posture is ideal if it is maintained for long periods.
 This does not have to be a work break.
 You can, for example, stand up while on the phone, do filing or photocopying.

-Tips on how to reduce discomfort
+Tips on reducing discomfort

 Use your chair properly